 Odds Against Tomorrow 3

-For a Hollywood genre film Odds Against Tomorrow was experimental and arty.
-The opening shot was filmed in infra red film which bleached the skin of the racist character played by Robert Ryan above.
-Since the story hinges on the racial conflict between white man Ryan and black man Harry Belafonte, whitening Ryan’s skin in this opening shot is a neat way of foretelling the plot.
-A moment later, he racially mocks a little black girl.
+For a Hollywood genre film Odds Against Tomorrow, 1959, was experimental and arty.
+The story hinges on the racial conflict between white man Ryan and black man Harry Belafonte.
+The opening shot was filmed on infra red film which bleached the skin of the racist character, played by Robert Ryan above.
+A moment after this shot he racially mocks a little black girl.

 Leave a Reply